Brand Storytelling: 7 Indian Brands That Did It Right in 2025-26

 What Is Brand Storytelling?

 Brand storytelling is not about inventing a fictional narrative.
 Instead, it draws on real elements — your founding story, your customer experiences, your brand purpose, and your values.
-Together, these elements form a coherent story that customers connect with on a deeply personal level.
+Together, these form a coherent story that customers connect with on a deeply personal level.

 Why Brand Storytelling Works Differently from Traditional Marketing